euroscipy/euroscipy_proceedings/papers/andrew_leonard/leonard.rst

 where :math:`n_{e}^{2}\,\textrm{d}z` is the emission measure (EM), which tells us the total electron density along that LOS for all temperatures.
-The width of the DEM provides a measure of how multi-thermal the plasma is, and the peak temperature is the dominant temperature, i.e.: the temperature of the majority of the plasma.
+The width of the DEM provides a measure of how multi-thermal the plasma is, and the peak temperature is the dominant temperature, i.e., the temperature of the majority of the plasma.

-The intensity measured by pixel x of a particular channel i on an instrument can be expressed as a convolution of the DEM and the temperature response function :math:`K_{i}` of the instrument:
+The intensity measured by pixel :math:`x` of a particular channel :math:`i` on an instrument can be expressed as a convolution of the DEM and the temperature response function :math:`K_{i}` of the instrument:

 .. math::
     :label: pixelval